 What are they used for?

-Permanent oxidative hair dyes are used in combination with oxygenated water in hair colour products to obtain the desired shade.
+Permanent oxidative hair dyes are used in combination with Hydrogen peroxide in hair colour products to obtain the desired shade.

 Permanent hair colour products permit to cover grey hair